 “Every artist was first an amateur.” — Ralph Waldo Emerson

 When I started on my journey to become a writer, my first major goal was to get published.
 I didn’t care how or where, I just wanted to see my name in print.
 I assume that’s every writer’s first aspiration.
-It probably provides the same feeling a musician gets when they hear their song on the radio for the first time.
+It probably provides the same feeling when musicians hear their song on the radio for the first time.
 Or when an artist sells their first painting to a gallery.
 It’s the moment when “shit gets real” as they say.
 I didn’t know how or when it was going to happen, but still I was surprised by the circumstances when it did.
 In May 2015, the following short article appeared in the community pages of the Denver Post:

 The duties of my day job at the time were marketing and business development for a small construction company.
 I had prepared a press release detailing the company’s new project, and a few days later the editor of the Post called me to let me know they were using the release as a short article in their upcoming Thursday community section.
 When I got a copy of the newspaper, you would have thought my wife had given birth to our third child.

 Should one of my future novels ever become a great commercial success, I’m glad this humble article paved the way.
 Otherwise, my sense of reality might have been hopelessly distorted.
-As a new writer, I know I have been and will continue for some time to be a dunce at certain things.
+As a new writer, I know I have been–and for some time will continue to be–a dunce at certain things.
 I have much to learn, much to improve upon, and a great deal of my craft to explore.
 I can tighten up my writing, I can have better command of language, and I can use words more powerfully.
 I will do these things in time with practice, but being an instant success is not real and it’s not character building.
 I want to start small, I want to learn and make mistakes and be a dunce before I taste real success.
 I want to stay grounded and have the drive to constantly improve myself.
 These things will serve me well in the years ahead, where I believe anything is possible.
 Instant gratification is a cancer in our society, and in the business world the expectation of immediate results can discourage persistence and motivation.

 Since I started working part time and devoting one day a week to freelancing, I’ve done less writing than I would have liked.
 But the time has still been well spent.
 Instead of just spewing out projects haphazardly, I’ve been researching and learning about freelancing.
-I’ve listened to close to a hundred podcasts and read six books, all about writing and freelancing.
-I’ve been making connections with other writers, watching and reading all they do.
+I’ve listened to close to a hundred podcasts and read a handful of books about writing and freelancing.
+I’ve been making connections with other writers, and watching and reading all they do.
 I want to learn about the mistakes others have made in hopes that I can avoid them in favor of new, original, and interesting mistakes.
 I believe I’m building a foundation for my writing career that will help me achieve real success in the future, and the Denver Post article helps me remember that the mountain top is only reached after thousands of simple steps.
 Taking a helicopter to the top is cheating.

 Which is why I’ll soon hang that article in a picture frame on my wall.
 No matter how bold my dreams and how fantastic my successes, my first published article will always be a one hundred word blurb buried on page 19P of the newspaper’s community section.
 I believe there’s a reason that Asian restaurant didn’t frame a five or a ten or a twenty.
-It wouldn’t have the same affect.
+It wouldn’t have had the same affect.

 There’s a popular camping hack for creating a lantern using a headlamp and a gallon jug of water.
 The jug of water diffuses the headlamp’s bright, concentrated beam, and your tent or campsite is flooded with soft light.
 However, on a backpacking trip this hack becomes suddenly impractical thanks to the heavy jug of water.
 One of the best ideas in camp lighting I’ve seen in quite awhile, called the LuminAID, uses the idea behind diffused LED light and packs it into a small, lightweight package perfect for backpacking.